JapanesePlatano/Notes/Ops201d12career03.md

 •	and how you can help them.

 My goal after graduating from Codefellows is to land a job at Code 109 in the Shipyard.
 This is the equivalent of an IT department for the DOD.
-In there my starting position is would be as a help desk technician.
+In there, my starting position is would be as a help desk technician.